Harry Hudson (musician): Health crisis

 After treatment, Hudson moved to New York City, New York with Jaden Smith.
-While there, he developed an interest in film, and subsequently made one called “Can Cowboys Cry,” that he starred in with Smith and included his folk-pop songs “Cry for Love,” “Yellow Lights,” “No Good,” and "Gone.”
+While there, he developed an interest in film, and subsequently made one set in Lone Pine, California titled Can Cowboys Cry starring himself and Smith and including his folk-pop songs "Cry for Love", "Yellow Lights", "No Good", and "Gone".
 The 17-minute film was directed by Directed x MODELS.

 Music career

 On March 30, 2018, Hudson released his 15-track debut album, Yesterday’s Tomorrow Night, on the MSFTS/Roc Nation label, described as “a sincere and heartfelt record that draws heavy inspiration from his albeit difficult life experiences” by L'Officiel magazine.